schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

   -d '{"pubkey":"<generated public key>"}'
 ```

-It returns a JSON response like this:
+It returns a JSON response like this.

 ```json
 {